nadluru/StrokeLesSeg/README.md

 ### Experiment Planning

 Before starting training, some pre-processing is required.
-Please run the following command for experiment planning:
+Please run the following command for experiment planning in the project root directory:

 ```
 bash plan.sh